mdavis-xyz/mdavis.xyz/pages/diagonal-dispatch/content.md

 A contribution of this post is to show that even in the absence of market power, startup costs, _physical_ ramp rate limits, and with perfect foresight of prices, rational profit-maximising firms should submit bids which do not match their marginal costs.
 This novel finding illustrates how simplified analysis using stepped power levels yields qualitatively incorrect conclusions about optimal strategies.

+Whilst this insight is most pertinent for batteries, it can apply to other fuel types too.
+In my previous job I designed an algorithm to submit bids for a wind farm which was physically capable of ramping by a substantial fraction of its nameplate capacity within a 5 minute interval.
+I had to account for this effect, rebidding to deliberately _avoid_ ramping down and then back up when the price dips below marginal cost for only one period.

 ## Simulations